openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjdb_manual.md

     }
     ```

-    Here, `arg_x` is not a printable member variable; the `Enum` does not actually contain member variables named `arg_x`.
+    Here, `arg_x` is not a printable member variable; the `Enum` does not actually have member variables named `arg_x`.

-4. The Cangjie `cjdb` is built on `lldb`, so it supports the native basic functionalities of `lldb`.
+4. The Cangjie `cjdb` is built on `lldb` and thus supports native `lldb` basic functionalities.
 For details, refer to the [lldb official documentation](https://lldb.llvm.org).

-5. If developers run the program on a system environment higher than the specified version, compatibility issues and risks may arise, such as in C language interoperability scenarios where cjdb cannot properly resolve file and line number information for C code.
+5. If developers run the program in a system environment higher than the specified version, compatibility issues and risks may arise, such as in C language interoperability scenarios where cjdb cannot properly parse C code file and line number information.

     ```cffi.c
     int32_t cfoo()